danbz/aesthetic-programming/source/7-VocableCode/Readme.md

   - How would you reflect upon various layers of voices and/or the performativity of code in your program?

 ## Required reading:

-- Cox, Geoff, and Alex McLean. *Speaking Code*.
-Cambridge, Mass.: MIT Press, 2013.
-17-38.
-- Cox, Geoff, Alex McLean, and Adrian Ward.
-"The Aesthetics of Generative Code."
-Proc. of Generative Art.
-2001.
+- Parrish, Allison.
+(2019) Text and Type [online] Available at: https://creative-coding.decontextualize.com/text-and-type/
 - Shiffman, Daniel.
 (2017) 10.2: What is JSON?
 Part I - p5.js Tutorial [online] Available at: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6a-SQiI4RtIwuOrLJGnel0r [Accessed 13 Mar.
 2019].
 - Shiffman, Daniel.
 (2017) 10.2: What is JSON?
 Part II - p5.js Tutorial [online] Available at: https://www.youtube.com/playlist?list=PLRqwX-V7Uu6a-SQiI4RtIwuOrLJGnel0r [Accessed 13 Mar.
 2019].
+- Cox, Geoff, and Alex McLean.
+"Vocable Code" in *Speaking Code*.
+Cambridge, Mass.: MIT Press, 2013.
+17-38.

 ## Notes